Categories &

 • Use the constructor BirnbaumSaundersDistribution (beta, gamma) to create a Birnbaum-Saunders distribution with fixed parameter values beta and gamma.

-• Use the static method BirnbaumSaundersDistribution.fit (x, alpha, censor, freq, options) to fit a distribution to data x using the same input arguments as the bisafit function.
+• Use the static method BirnbaumSaundersDistribution.fit (x, alpha, censor, freq, options) to fit a distribution to the data in x using the same input arguments as the bisafit function.

 It is highly recommended to use fitdist and makedist functions to create probability distribution objects, instead of the class constructor or the aforementioned static method.